Kangaroo Raw Cat Food

 Taurine is an essential amino acid in cats and must be obtained in adequate amounts in the diet to prevent deficiency.

-According to the Nutrient Requirements of Dogs and Cats by the National Research Council, Division on Earth and Life Studies, Board on Agriculture and Natural Resources, Committee on Animal Nutrition, Subcommittee on Dog and Cat Nutrition, the daily dietary taurine requirements for cats for growth and health maintenance is 320mg/kg of food per day and we easily meet these needs.
+According to the Association of American Feed Control Officials (AAFCO), the daily dietary taurine requirements for cats for growth and health maintenance is 0.20% (dry matter) per day and we easily meet these needs.

-The only time you may wish to supplement with additional Taurine would be during gestation and lactation where requirements increase to 450mg of Taurine per kg or food.
+The only time you may wish to supplement with additional Taurine would be during gestation and lactation.
 Feeding a few chicken hearts additionally per day is a great natural way to achieve this.

 Can I feed my kitten Big Dog for Cats?

-We generally recommend our food is suitable when kittens reach 1kg of bodyweight or 12 weeks of age, whatever comes first.
-We recommend feeding kittens 4-6% of their body weight.
+We generally recommend our food is suitable when kittens reach 1kg of bodyweight or 12 weeks of age, whichever comes first.
+We recommend feeding kittens 4-7% of their body weight.

 If your kitten was weaned onto a raw diet, you can generally transition straight to a 100% Big Dog Diet.